ThomasJScott3/Unit-20-First-Contract/README.md

 <br>
 <p align="center"><img src="https://github.com/ThomasJScott3/Unit-20-First-Contract/blob/main/Images/Contract3.PNG"></img></p>
 <br>
 Next, we have our deposit function.
-The first element is the portion where we declare a variable called about of type uint, set it equal to the value we will input later below and then divide it by 3.
+The first element is the portion where we declare a variable called 'amount' of type uint, set it equal to the value we will input later below and divided by 3.
 This part is actually brilliantly simple.
-Since we have 3 employees, we are dividing a given amount by 3 and giving each of employees a slice.
+Since we have 3 associates, we are dividing a given amount by 3 and giving each of them a slice.
 <br>
 <p align="center"><img src="https://github.com/ThomasJScott3/Unit-20-First-Contract/blob/main/Images/Contract4.PNG"></img></p>
 <br>